celebrity

 ADVERTISEMENT

-Jason Isaacs hinted at a whole bunch of drama between The White Lotus cast.
+Jason Isaacs hinted at a whole bunch of drama between cast.

-Jason Isaacs did an interview in March, which is now being cast in a different light off the back of the feud rumours.
+Jason Isaacs did an interview in March, which was cast in a different light off the back of the feud rumours.

 Isaacs didn't hold back when describing the atmosphere on set.
 "It was like a cross between summer camp and Lord of the Flies but in a gilded cage.
 It wasn't a holiday," he told Vulture.